algren123/algren123/README.md

 ### Hi there 👋

-- 🔭 You can find my portfolio [here](https://algrenpauna.com/)
+- 🔭 You can find my portfolio [here](https://algrenpauna.com/).
-- 🌱 Currently learning AWS, GraphQL and Docker
+- 🌱 Currently learning AWS, GraphQL and Docker.
-- 📫 Currently working as a Junior Web Developer
+- 📫 Currently working as a Software Engineer.
 - 🖥️ My tech stack lies in: JavaScript & TypeScript, React & Redux, Angular, Next.JS, Node.JS & Express.JS, MongoDB and many more.

 <a href="https://github.com/anuraghazra/github-readme-stats">